Zakaria-Kharroub/calculator/README.md

 # calculator
-professional calculator useing javascript ,html and css
+professional calculator using javascript ,html and css